Dheeraz7/Task/README.md

 10.A client process is allowed to access the data store using multiple threads, if it desires to.
 The data store must therefore be thread-safe.

-11.The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store
+11.The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.